johnbywater/dcbdb/README.md

 ### Conditional Read

-The benchmark plot below shows total events received per second across concurrent client read operations, whilst clients are selecting events for one tag.
+The benchmark plot below shows total events received per second across concurrent client read operations, whilst clients are selecting all events for one tag from a population of 10,000 tags, each of which has 20 recorded events.

 ![UmaDB benchmark](UmaDB-read-cond-bench.png)